-Reference should also be made to the Monitor NHS Foundation Trust Code of Governance and the Trust's Constitution and Declaration of Interests Policy in determining whether other circumstances or relationship are likely to affect, or could appear to affect the director's judgement.
+Reference should also be made to the NHS England Code of Governance and the Trust's Constitution and Policy on Conflicts of Interests and Standards of Business Conduct in determining whether other circumstances or relationship are likely to affect, or could appear to affect, the Director's judgement.

-Any director who fails to disclose any interest required to be disclosed under the preceding paragraph must permanently vacate their office if required to do so by a majority of the remaining directors.
+Any Director who fails to disclose any interest required to be disclosed under the preceding paragraph must permanently vacate their office if required to do so by a majority of the remaining Directors.

-At the time board directors' interests are declared, they should be recorded in the board minutes.
-Any changes in interests should be declared at the next board meeting following the change occurring.
+At the time Board Directors' interests are declared, they should be recorded in the Board minutes.
+Any changes in interests should be declared at the next Board meeting following the change occurring.

-Board directors' directorships of companies likely or possibly seeking to do business with the NHS should be published in the board's annual report.
+Board Directors' directorships of companies likely or possibly seeking to do business with the NHS should be published in the Board's annual report.
 The information should be kept up to date for inclusion in succeeding annual reports.

-During the course of a meeting of the Board of Directors, if a conflict of interest is established the director concerned should withdraw from the meeting and play no part in the relevant discussion or decision.
+During the course of a meeting of the Board of Directors, if a conflict of interest is established the Director concerned should withdraw from the meeting and play no part in the relevant discussion or decision.
 For the avoidance of doubt this includes voting on such an issue where a conflict is established.
 If there is a dispute as to where a conflict does exist a majority vote will resolve the issue with the Chair having the casting vote.
 If by inadvertence they do remain and vote, their vote shall not be counted.
+Declarations made during the course of a meeting should be recorded in the minutes.

-There is no requirement in the Code of Accountability for the interest of directors' spouses or partners to be declared.
+There is no requirement in the Code of Accountability for the interest of Directors' spouses or partners to be declared.
 However, in accordance with the Nolan Principles of integrity, accountability and openness, good practice suggests that such declarations are strongly advisable (as are declaring the interests of other immediate family members and cobusiness partners).
-SO 6, which is based on these regulations requires that the interests of spouses or partners (if living together) in contracts should be declared.
-Therefore, the interests of spouses or cohabiting partners should also be regarded as relevant.
+SO 5.4 (pecuniary interest), which is based on these regulations requires that the interests of spouses or partners (if living together) in contracts should be declared.
+Therefore the interests of spouses or cohabiting partners should also be regarded as relevant.

-If Board directors/officers have any doubt about the relevance of an interest, this should be discussed with the Chair or Trust Secretary.
+If Board Directors/officers have any doubt about the relevance of an interest, this should be discussed with the Chair or Company Secretary.
 Financial reporting standard 8 (issued by the Accounting Standards Board) specifies that influence rather than the immediacy of the relationship is more important in assessing the relevance of in interest.
 The interests of partner in professional partnerships including general medical practitioners should also be considered.